JavonDavis/ParseRecyclerViewAdapter/README.md

 #### As a library project

 Download the source code and import it as a library project in Eclipse.
-The project is available in the folder **library**.
+The project is available in the folder **parserecyclerviewadapter**.
 For more information on how to do this, read [here](http://developer.android.com/tools/projects/index.html#LibraryProjects).

 ## Usage